-In this article we going to describe the top challenge that an organization have to think about to start approaching its digital transformation from the right foot.
-A framework by definition tend to give a frame by breaking down the requirement and gives an overview and context about the challenge.
+In this article, we going to describe the top challenge that an organization has to think about to start approaching its digital transformation on the right foot.
+A framework by definition tends to give a frame by breaking down the requirement and giving an overview and context about the challenge.

 Business Process Digitalization

-Business processes from the past are meant to be digitalize where technology will facilitate the recording and processing of those data.
-Therefore, it goes beyond a simple transition from off line to on line.
-We expect to re-engineered those processes before and after implementing technology.
+Business processes from the past are meant to be digitalized where technology will facilitate the recording and processing of those data.
+Therefore, it goes beyond a simple transition from offline to online.
+We expect to re-engineer those processes before and after implementing technology.

-This a cycle of continuous improvement that tend to reduce operational cost and improve customer satisfaction whether the experience is online or offline.
-Applying digital technology amplify the value delivered and cost optimization.
-On the contrary applying only technology alone will not produce the same results.
+This is a cycle of continuous improvement that tends to reduce operational cost and improve customer satisfaction whether the experience is online or offline.
+Applying digital technology amplifies the value delivered and cost optimization.
+On the contrary applying, only technology alone will not produce the same results.

 “It’s not changing what you do, it’s changing the way you do it”